Aktyn/aktyn-assistant/README.md

 ## Overview

-Aktyn Assistant is an application that allows you to interact with an AI on various types of devices while performing regular tasks.<br/>
+Aktyn Assistant is an application that allows you to interact with an AI on various types of devices while performing regular tasks.
 It can be easily activated by a keyboard shortcut.

 ###### (Coming soon) It is able to take a quick glance at your screen and answer questions about it.<br />It can be easily activated by custom shortcut or voice command.<br />By utilizing different type of AI models, it can perform different tasks like generating images, making real time conversations, understanding image context, etc.